 Learn more about Meet the Wayfinders.

 The Meet the Wayfinder Series was presented live at La Leche League International's 65th Conference in October 2021.
 The series is available on the LLLI website until April 2022.
+A transcript of the presentation is being translated into multiple languages for distribution by LLLI.

 The Old Story of Separation that dominates our culture and conditioning today is entering a natural composting stage... it doesn't work anymore.
 The New Story of Connection, who we'e always been, is emerging in our consciousness.
 We are all in the space between these stories, exploring the possibilities, deciding what our new narrative will be...